jhellingman/tei2html/Wiki/Formulas.md

 Numbered equations have a label (between parentheses) set flush-right.
 Here we use the label encoded on `@n` attribute, format it, and place it flush right.
 The configuration setting ``math.label.position`` (with possible values ``left`` and ``right``) can be used to determine whether the label should go to the left or right edge of the text. (note that to maintain centering, a label will be generated on both sides of the display formula in any case, and either the right or the left will be made invisible.)

 Since we cannot have further mark-up in the values of attributes, we use a 'light' markup syntax to use italics and bold on labels.
 To get 1*a*, type ``1_a_``; to get 2**b**, type ``2__b__``.
 Parenthesis can be supplied, based on the setting ``math.label.before`` and ``math.label.after``.

+### Open Issues

+1. _Line breaks._ Currently, we see linebreaks directly after the HTML ``<span>``, even when punctuation marks directly follow the math.
+We will probably have to wrap the entire formula and the following punctuation in a no-wrap ``<span>`` to prevent this.
+A simple work-around is to put the final punctuation inside the equation.
+2. _Punctuation after labeled display math._ Some books place punctuation after the label to end a sentence or phrase.
+With the current implementation, this is very tricky to emulate.
+Just placing the punctuation after the formula is the most logical from a semantic point of view, but will require a lot of effort.
+Just place the punctuation within the displayed equation.